-Mr. Lloyd T. McKinney, Board Vice President
+Mr. Lloyd T. McKinney, Board President

 Mr. McKinney has over 25 years’ experience in Global Supply Chain Management.
 He is a leader with a proven track record in the ability to lead high performance teams.
 His skills include special projects management; proposal planning and preparation; administrative and financial management; and project planning and control.
 Mr. McKinney is a skilled negotiator and customer/supplier interface manager.